Rita Ora Stuns in Versace Dress With Sheer Sides & Gold Sandals at the British Fashion Awards

 The pop star started off the evening on the red carpet in a vintage Versace metallic chainmail evening dress with degradé Swarovski crystal lace embellishment paired with gold platform stiletto sandals.

-Inside the event, the Adidas collaborator mingled with celebs including Donatella herself and MMA fighter Conor McGregor.
+Inside the event, the Adidas collaborator mingled with celebs including Versace herself and MMA fighter Conor McGregor, whom she shared a picture with to Instagram captioned, “Date night @TheNotoriousMMA” before later deleting.

 During a surprise performance, singing George Michael’s “Freedom,” in honor of the iconic Italian fashion designer, Ora rocked a bold yellow and black suit with matching mules straight off the runway from Versace’s spring ’18 collection.